MAS DevOps Ansible Collection Ansible CLI

 • Environment Variable: ZOOKEEPER_STORAGE_CLASS

-• Default Value: lookup supported storage classes in the cluster
+• Default Value: Auto-detected from available storage classes in cluster

 • Environment Variable: ZOOKEEPER_STORAGE_SIZE